BeetleBeast/Web/games/G3/GT_assets/ExtraInfo/READ_ME.md

 Atmospheric Sound and Music: Even in a text-based game, ambient sound effects or music can enhance the atmosphere and emotional impact of key moments.

 Iterate and Playtest: Continuously refine and playtest your game.
 Solicit feedback from players to identify areas for improvement and polish the experience.

+make multiple type of text
+also in savedata

+each chapter is a floor or a secret floor

+TODO: add enemy's

+TODO Multiple Text

+TODO: loot screen with inventory

+FIXME at 1_12 remove Button Text and add it to main

+Player Controller

+Input handling (keyboard, mouse, touch).

+Movement logic and interaction.

+Enemy/AI System

+Behavior trees or state machines for non-player characters.

+Spawning, pathfinding (A*), targeting logic.

+Combat or Interaction System

+Hit detection, damage calculation, cooldowns.

+Spell/weapon logic if applicable.

+Inventory and Equipment System

+Managing items, pickups, gear, consumables.

+Economy/Currency System

+Gold/coins, premium currency, shop system.

+Pricing, balance, and sinks.

+Quests or Objectives System

+Tracks progress, offers goals, and rewards.

+Can be linear, branching, or open-ended.

+Leveling / Progression System

+XP, skill trees, stat upgrades, unlockables.

+Save/Load System

+LocalStorage, IndexedDB, or cloud sync.

+Autosave and manual save functionality.